Living Learning Program

 What will you be doing in the Residence Learning Community?
 Check out a few examples:

-Are your long-term goals focused on going to medical school and becoming a doctor, but you’re not sure how to get there?
+Are your long-term goals focused on going to medical school, dentistry or another healthcare profession but you’re not sure how to get there?

 Do you love helping people and believe that a career in healthcare after university will feel meaningful?